Ozi-cheri/auto-sphere/README.md

 ## GitHub Project Board

-The **GitHub Project Board** is an essential tool used for organizing and managing the development workflow of the AutoSphere project.
-It allows the team to visualize tasks, track progress, and ensure all project objectives are met efficiently.
+The **GitHub Project Board** is an essential tool i used for organizing and managing the development workflow of the AutoSphere project.
+It helped me in such a way that i have to track progress, and ensure all project objectives are met efficiently.

 ### Structure of the Project Board
 The project board is divided into the following columns to represent the workflow: